The Graduate School

-Nomination packets will be forwarded to the 2012 Landolt Distinguished Graduate Mentor Award Selection Committee.
-The Vice Provost and Dean will then submit the Graduate School’s recommendation to provost's office for final selection.
+Nomination packets will be forwarded to the 2014 Landolt Distinguished Graduate Mentor Award selection committee.
+The Graduate Dean will then submit the Graduate School's recommendation to the president's office for final selection.

 A single award, accompanied by $5,000 in discretionary funds that may be used to support the awardee’s scholarly activities, will be given and presented at the Annual University Recognition Ceremony in June 2013 in conjunction with other University-wide awards.

 The deadline for submission of nomination letters or letters of intent is 5 p.m.
 PST, Dec.
 2, 2013.
 No nomination letters will be accepted after this date.